petebankhead/2022-qupath-cell-detection/README.md

-# figures-2022-jpath
+# ReadMe

-Images &amp; code to visualize to illustrate the challenges image analysis in pathology
+This repository contains images &amp; code to help visualize to illustrate the challenges image analysis in pathology.